Backward uniqueness for parabolic operators with variable coefficients in a half space: Introduction

 The backward uniqueness (BU) problem is: does $u$ vanish identically in $U\times[0,T]$?
 If so, we say that $U$ is a BU domain for the operator $P$.\\

-We should point out that there is no boundary condition about $u$ on the boundary of the domain $U$ which is recently discussed by Escauriaza, Seregin and \v{S}ver\'{a}k on $\mathbb{R}^n\backslash B_R$ in \cite{ESS}.
-The backward uniqueness problem appeared in many problems, for example, in the control theory for PDEs and the regularity theory of parabolic equations, in particular the Navier-Stokes equation by Escauriaza, Seregin and \v{S}ver\'{a}k \cite{ESS3}.
-When $P$ is the backward heat operator, there are many results already on various domains, such as, on the whole space $\mathbb{R}^n$ by Poon \cite{Po}, on the exterior of a ball $\mathbb{R}^n\backslash B_R$ by Escauriaza, Seregin and \v{S}ver\'{a}k \cite{ESS}, on half space $\mathbb{R}^n_+=\{x\in\mathbb{R}^n| x_n>0\}$ by Escauriaza, Seregin and \v{S}ver\'{a}k \cite{ESS2,ESS3} and on some cones by Li and \v{S}ver\'{a}k \cite{LlS}.
+We should point out that there is no boundary condition about $u$ on the boundary of the domain $U$.
+The BU problem is recently discussed by L. Escauriaza, G. Seregin and V. \v{S}ver\'{a}k in \cite{ESS}.
+It appeared in many problems, for example, in the control theory for PDEs and the regularity theory of parabolic equations.
+Especially, it plays an important role in the regularity theory of the Navier-Stokes equations, see \cite{ESS3}.

+When $P$ is the backward heat operator, there are many results already on various domains, such as, on the exterior of a ball $\mathbb{R}^n\backslash B_R$ \cite{ESS} and a half space $\mathbb{R}^n_+=\{x\in\mathbb{R}^n| x_n>0\}$ \cite{ESS2,ESS3} by L. Escauriaza, G. Seregin and V. \v{S}ver\'{a}k, and on some cones by Lu Li and V. \v{S}ver\'{a}k \cite{LlS}.
 Those are all proved to be BU domains for the backward heat operator.
-On another hand, any bound domain is not BU domain \cite{Jone,Lit}.
+On the other hand, any bounded domain is not BU domain, see \cite{Jone,Lit}.

-When $P$ is in general, variable coefficients, there are few results have been proved.
-While some related results have already been obtained.
+When $P$ is in general, variable coefficients, there are few results have been proved, while some related results have already been obtained.
 In particular, L. Escauriaza and F. J. Fern\'{a}ndez proved a unique continuation property when $\{{a^{ij}}\}$ are Lipschitz in \cite{ESS4}.
-Then it implies immediately that if $U\subset V$ and if $U$ is a BU domain, so is $V$.
-Recently, Tu A. Nguyen in \cite{Tu} proved a conjecture of E. M. Landis and O. A. Oleinik which implies that $\mathbb{R}^n$ and $\mathbb{R}^n_+$ are BU domains under the conditions that $|\nabla_xa^{ij}(x,t)|$ and $|\partial_ta^{ij}(x,t)|$ are bounded and the decay at infinity conditions that
+Then it implies immediately that if $U\subset V$ and $U$ is a BU domain, so is $V$.
+Recently, Tu A. Nguyen in \cite{Tu} proved a conjecture of E. M. Landis and O. A. Oleinik \cite{LO} which implies that $\mathbb{R}^n$ and $\mathbb{R}^n_+$ are BU domains under the conditions that $|\nabla_xa^{ij}(x,t)|$ and $|\partial_ta^{ij}(x,t)|$ are bounded and the decay at infinity conditions that

 where $\langle x\rangle=\sqrt{1+|x|^2}$ and $\varepsilon>0$.

 This paper can be regarded as a continuation of the above results.
 Since $\mathbb{R}^n\backslash B(R)\subset\mathbb{R}^n$ and $\mathbb{R}^n_+$ can be treated as a subset of $\mathbb{R}^n\backslash B(R)$, by the unique continuation property, we could only consider the case of $\mathbb{R}^n_+$.
 Also general simply connected domains may be mapped onto $\mathbb{R}^n_+$.
 Then we focus on operator $P$ with variable coefficients on the domain $\mathbb{R}^n_+$.
 Our main result is the following.